-The AACP Alumni, Graduating Student, and Faculty surveys were initiated and designed by the AACP/ACPE Task Force on Assessment and Accreditation in 2002.
-These surveys were intended to gather perceptions regarding curriculum quality.
-With the release of ACPE's Standards 2007, the Institutional Research Advisory Committee (IRAC) revised the three surveys and created a preceptor survey.
+AACP Graduating Student, Alumni, Preceptor and Faculty surveys were first released based on Standards 2007 in 2007.
+These curriculum quality perception surveys were revised by the AACP Institutional Research and Assessment Committee (IRAC), AACP staff, and ACPE staff in spring 2015 to reflect the changes in Standards 2016.
 The surveys can be used by the colleges and schools of pharmacy both as a curriculum assessment tool and to provide data during a self-study and accreditation review.
-The Graduating Student and Faculty Surveys are now closed and will reopen in spring 2016.
-The Alumni and Preceptor Surveys are now available for school administration through August 31, 2015.
+The Graduating Student and Faculty surveys are now available for school administration through June 30, 2017 and the Alumni and Preceptor surveys are now available for school administration through August 31, 2017.
 For more information please contact Danielle A. Taylor.

 Principles of Good Use for the AACP Curriculum Quality Perception Surveys